prasanvb/graphql-indepth/README.md

 - Non nullable/required type representation in schema using exclamation `!` (example: `ID!`)

 - `""" ISO date formate """` triple quotes in graphql schema are custom comments that will be added to graphql documentation

+- [Graphql resolver](job-board-project/server/lib/resolver.js) can optionally accept four positional arguments

+  - `root/parent` - The return value of the resolver for this field's parent (i.e., the previous resolver in the resolver chain).
+For resolvers of top-level fields with no parent (such as fields of Query), this value is obtained from the rootValue function passed to Apollo Server's constructor.
+  - `args` - Argument is an object that contains all inputs args that were provided for the field by the GraphQL operation
+  - `contextValue` - An object shared across all resolvers that are executing for a particular operation.
+Use this to share per-operation state, including authentication information, dataloader instances, and anything else to track across resolvers.
+  - `info` - Contains information about the operation's execution state, including the field name, the path to the field from the root, and more.

 - GraphQL allows for recursive queries, enabling you to fetch data with arbitrary levels of nesting.
 This is particularly useful for hierarchical data, such as company-job relationships.